-Saints Peter and Paul Cathedral in Saint Petersburg
+Saints Peter and Paul Cathedral

 The first cathedral in St. Petersburg, it was laid down by Peter the Great, along with the Peter and Paul Fortress.
 It was important for the emperor to set the church off against Moscow – both in terms of height (it is higher than the Ivan the Great Bell Tower in the Kremlin) and style (it was done in the tradition of European architecture, and is not Byzantine).